insin/DOMBuilder/docs/htmlmode.rst

    A representation of a DOM Element, its attributes and child nodes.

    Arguments are as per :js:func:`DOMBuilder.createElement`.

-   .. versionchanged:: 1.3
-      Renamed from "Tag" to "HTMLElement"

    .. versionchanged:: 2.0
       Renamed from "HTMLElement" to "MockElement"